JurgenR/aioslsk/SOULSEEK.rst

 1. Initiate a connection to the Peer
 2. Send: PeerTransferQueue_ message containing the filename
-3. Send: UserInfoRequest_
-4. Receive: UserInfoReply_ (this contains the slotsfree again)
-5. Send: PeerPlaceInQueueRequest_ containing the filename
+3. (If after 60s the ticket is not handled) Send: PeerPlaceInQueueRequest_ containing the filename
-6. Receive: PeerPlaceInQueueReply_ which contains the filename and place in queue
+4. Receive: PeerPlaceInQueueReply_ which contains the filename and place in queue

-_Note:_ The other peer does not respond to the PeerTransferQueue_ message , instead 30s after we sent the PeerTransferQueue_ message we send the UserInfoRequest_ message

 Distributed Connections
 =======================